fpagliughi/sockpp/README.md

 The base `socket` class wraps a system socket handle, and maintains its lifetime.
 When the C++ object goes out of scope, it closes the underlying socket handle.
 Socket objects are generally _moveable_ but not _copyable_.
 A socket can be transferred from one scope (or thread) to another using `std::move()`.

-Currently supports: IPv4, IPv6, and Unix-Domain Sockets on Linux, Mac, and Windows.
+The library currently supports: IPv4 and IPv6 on Linux, Mac, and Windows.
 Other *nix and POSIX systems should work with little or no modification.

+Unix-Domain Sockets are available on *nix systems that have an OS implementation for them.

+Support for secure sockets using either the OpenSSL or MbedTLS libraries was recently added with basic coverage.
+This will continue to be expanded in the near future.

 There is also some experimental support for CAN bus programming on Linux using the SocketCAN package.
 This gives CAN bus adapters a network interface, with limitations dictated by the CAN message protocol.

 All code in the library lives within the `sockpp` C++ namespace.

 ## Latest News

+The API is changing (slightly)!

+The idea of having "stateless" I/O operations introduced in [PR #17](https://github.com/fpagliughi/sockpp/pull/17), which was never fully merged is coming into the API with a `result<T>` class.
+This will be generic over the return type, though typically use an int for I/O operations, but the error state will be represented by a `std::error_code`.
+This should help to significantly reduce platform issues for tracking and reporting errors.
+This may even take over the whole of the API to make _all_ operations stateless by default.

+Work has has begun on incorporating Secure Sockets into the library using either OpenSSL or MbedTLS libraries.
+[PR #17](https://github.com/fpagliughi/sockpp/pull/17), which has been sitting dormant for a few years in being merged and updated, along with new work to do something compatible with OpenSSL.
+You will be ablt to chose one library or the other when building `sockpp`.

 The library is reaching a stable API, and is on track for a 1.0 release in the near future.
 Until then, there may be a few more breaking changes, but hopefully those will be fewer than we have seen so far.